Nifedipine use while Breastfeeding

-Another woman taking a doses of 10, 20 and 30 mg every 8 hours on different days shortly after delivering a premature infant had peak milk levels 1 hour after each dose.
+Another woman took doses of 10, 20 and 30 mg every 8 hours on different days shortly after delivering a premature infant.
+Her peak milk nifedipine levels occurred 1 hour after each dose.
 The half-life of the drug in milk varied with dosage: 1.4 hours with the 10 mg dose; 3.1 hours with the 20 mg dose; and 2.4 hours with the 30 mg dose.
 The average milk half-life of all doses was 3.3 hours.
 The highest milk level found was 53 mcg/L at 30 minutes after the 30 mg dose.
 Nifedipine had fallen to undetectable levels (<2 mcg/L) by 5.25 hours after the 10 mg dose.
 At 8 hours after the dose, nifedipine concentrations in milk were 3.2 mcg/L with the 20 mg dose and 4.9 mcg/L with the 30 mg dose.
 The total amounts in milk collected over 24 hours were 0.12 mcg with 10 mg every 8 hours, an average of 1.07 mcg with 20 mg every 8 hours, and an average of 1.71 mcg with 30 mg every 8 hours.
 Using the peak milk level data from the 30 mg every 8 hour dosage in this study, the authors estimated that an exclusively breastfed infant would receive an estimated maximum of 7.5 mcg/kg daily with this maternal dosage regimen.

 In 6 women taking a dose of 10 mg three times daily, milk levels ranged from <1 to 10.3 mcg/L at random times between 1 and 8 hours after a dose, with a median of 3.5 mcg/L.

 In a study of 21 women taking a median dosage of 40 mg daily, mostly as a sustained-release product, 13 donated milk samples at a median of 7 days postpartum (range 1 to 100 days).
-The infants would receive an average daily dosage of 0.1% of their mother's weight-adjusted dosage in breastmilk.
+The infants would receive an average daily dosage of 0.1% of their mother's weight-adjusted dosage in breast milk.

 Infant Levels.
 Relevant published information was not found as of the revision date.